07947613070

 The Sheridan Room

 The smallest wedding ceremony room in the house benefits from French windows which open directly onto Morden Park.
 The room seats 20 guests, but you can invite up to 30.
-Recently redecorated, the room has a fresh and light feel and is perfect for photography.
+The room has recently been redecorated, has a fresh and light feel, and is perfect for photography.

 The Lord Nelson Room